TheSilvered/nest/docs/c_api/c_api-iter.md

 **Description:**

-Get the `next` function of an iterator.
+@return The `next` function of an iterator.
 No reference is added.

 ---